-It is important to note that a starter_method will not be invoked for qsh, login, or qrsh acting as login, and as a result, these jobs will not be wrapped by Mistral.
+It is important to note that a starter\method will not be invoked for qsh, qlogin, or qrsh acting as rlogin and as a result these jobs will not be wrapped by Mistral.

-To check if the configuration has been successfully applied to the conf command can be used with the -sq option to show the full queue configuration which will list any starter method configured, e.g.
+To check if the configuration has been successfully applied to the qconf command can be used with the -sq option to show the full queue configuration which will list any starter method configured, e.g.